play icon for videos

 Impact Reporting: Step-by-Step Framework, Metrics & Best Practices

 It's November.
 Your program ended in June.
 The funder's renewal decision is in December.
-Your team is still reconciling pre- and post-surveys that were collected in different tools, chasing down program staff who no longer remember the context behind the numbers, and building a report that describes what happened five months ago as if it were happening now.
+Your team is still reconciling pre- and post-surveys collected in different tools, chasing staff who no longer remember the context, and building a report that describes what happened five months ago as if it were happening now.
 You will spend six weeks producing a document that makes your program sound less credible than it actually was — because the data doesn't tell the story your team lived.

 This is The Insight Lag: the structural delay between when program outcomes occur and when organizations discover them.
 It is not a writing problem or a design problem.
 It is a data architecture problem — and it determines everything downstream, from report quality to funder confidence to program improvement cycles.